 What is a breakaway collar?

 Some other names for breakaway collars are safety, snap open or quick release collars.
-The basic principle is a safety mechanism that snaps open if it’s pulled on so kitty can be released and continue with her day unharmed.
+The basic principle is a safety mechanism (a ‘cat collar safety release’) that snaps open if it’s pulled on so kitty can be released and continue with her day unharmed.

-Of course, the natural drawback is that you might end up buying not one but many of these collars.
+Of course, the natural drawback is you might end up buying not one but many of these collars.
 Every time one snags somewhere and snaps open you might be losing the collar, but you’re also probably saving your cat’s life.
-This is one of those situations where you might easily the benefits do outweigh the loss.
+This is one of those situations where you might easily decide that the benefits outweigh the loss.

 Are cat collars safe?